 sub-classes, it’ll behave like a discriminated union.
 It’s discriminated

-because each possible type within the union has a property (@type
+because each possible type within the union has a property (@type) that is

 sufficient to tell the compiler which type of the union that object is.